 And most art Facebook groups I’ve visited recently have had threads for BIPOC artists to promote their work.

 Pages are thin on the ground, though.
 When I ran the various black art aggregators by my criteria—link/credit the original artist, over 1k followers, active in the last month, and inclusive of digital art—I came up with just two: Black Table Arts and Black Girls Anime, although there are loads more for traditional art.

 - R/Blackladies and r/blackfellas.
 General discussion subs, but art of and by black people are welcomed.

 Specifically, those who make significant space for digital art, digital illustration, and computer-aided design.

 Afrotectopia.
-Describing themselves as an Afrofuturist “social institution featuring interdisciplinary innovation” in tech, it can also be hard to discern what this means from their mission statement alone, but a deeper look into their actual programs reveals they’re doing incredible things for digital art.
+Describing themselves as an Afrofuturist “social institution featuring interdisciplinary innovation” in tech, it can be hard to discern what they do from that mission statement alone, but a deeper look into their actual programs reveals they’re working on incredible things for digital art.
 In addition to leading summer camps for the underprivileged, they’ve started running a series of courses for adults called the School of Afrotectopia, in which black people in the tech industry led panels on 3D animation, data visualization, Cinema 4D, and printing custom face masks, among others.
 2020’s has already passed, but it’s worth seeing what 2021’s will offer.